bastibe/transplant/README.md

 By default, this will try to call `matlab` on the command line.
-If you want to use a different version of Matlab, or `matlab` is not available on the command line, use `transplant.Matlab(executable='/path/to/matlab')`.
+If you want to use a different version of Matlab, or `matlab` is not available on the command line, use `Matlab(executable='/path/to/matlab')`.

 By default, Matlab is called with `-nodesktop` and `-nosplash`, so no IDE or splash screen show up.
-If you want to use different arguments, you can supply them like this:
+If you want to use different arguments, you can supply them like this: `Matlab(arguments=('-nodesktop', '-nosplash', '-c licensefile' , '-nojvm'))`.
-`transplant.Matlab(arguments=('-nodesktop', '-nosplash', '-c
-licensefile' , '-nojvm'))`.
 Note that `'-nojvm'` will speed up startup considerably, but you won't be able to open figures any more.

+By default, Matlab will be started on the local machine.
+To start Matlab on a different computer, supply the IP address of that
+computer: `Matlab(address='172.168.1.5')`.
+This only works if that computer is reachable through `ssh`, Matlab is available on the other computer's command line, and transplant is in the other Matlab's path.

+Note that due to a limitation of Matlab on Windows, command line output from Matlabs running on Windows aren't visible to Transplant.

 CALLING MATLAB
 --------------